rdavislee/one_click_history/design-changes.md

 - **Performance**: Users can browse chat history without loading all historical data
 - **Validation**: Real-time location checking ensures data integrity
 - **State Management**: Agents can be paused and resumed seamlessly

+# Design Changes since Assignment 4a

+## Overview

+The concepts have remained the same and the frontend has been fully developed.
+The location awareness is handled by the front end, simply passing coordinates to the back end.
+The front end has three pages, a login/registration page, a home page for accessing old chats or creating new ones, and a chat page for learning about historical context.